Home

 There are only a couple of situations in preparing for an interview where this is even worth the risk of bringing it up.

 Usually a Saturday night stay over will reduce the ticket price 30-40%.
-But, just because you've saved the company big bucks on air fare and motel, don't assume you can keep the car rental for the weekend and rack up meal expenses.
+But just because you've saved the company big bucks on air fare and motel, don't assume you can keep the car rental for the weekend and rack up meal expenses.

 Just tell them you'll drop the car off at the airport after your interview and have one of your relatives pick you up.
 Many times they will tell you to just keep the car.

-You reason you're in the area, you have the weekend free, and a $125 is one-third the fare it normally would cost you if you flew from your home town.
+You might reason you're in the area, you have the weekend free, and a $125 is one-third the fare it normally would cost you if you flew from your home town.

 NO...never do this in preparing for an interview.

-Companies get very annoyed with these kinds of requests because someone up the food chain has to approve it and make special notes to sort it all out.
-It's a hassle and it casts you in a negative light.
-Not good.
+Companies get very annoyed with these kinds of requests because someone higher has to approve it and make special notes to sort it all out.

 Every other weekend, he flew from Michigan to Miami to be with his family for the weekend.